ermiasgelaye/sql-challenge/README.md

 ## 1. Data Modeling

 To model the employee data a  basic data modeling technique called  Entity-Relationship Diagrams (ERD) was used.
 By using this technique six employee database entities or tables are identified, these entities are `employees`, `departments`, `salaries`, `titles`, `department managers`, and `department employees`.
 The attribute or the data type of the entities also presented.
 At last, the ER diagram was drawn to visualize the relationships between entities/objects (primary key or foreign keys in a database).
-To read the detailed description of the employee database click the following PDF file.
+To read the detailed description of the employee database click the following link and download the PDF file.
 [Employees_db_modeling.pdf](EmployeeSQL/ERD/Employees_db_modeling.pdf)

 The ER diagram also looks as follows: